ragul2610/ragul2610/README.md

   ✉️ You can contact me at ragulofficial2000@gmail.com<br>

-  🧠  I'm learning Data science
+  🧠  I'm Upskilling myself in the field of Data science

 ## 🌐 Socials: